FedericoSerafini/HLS-CNN/README.md

 ### Data:

--  Input images.
+-  Input images (generated using Python).

 ### Python:

+Contains Python source code to do:
 -  Model definition, training and evaluation.
--  Export of (trained) network weights and architecture through C header files.
+-  Exportation of (trained) network weights and architecture through C header files.
+-  Generation of input and expected output for HLS testbench.

+The use of Python code is not strictly necessary: the output of these steps is already present in ```Code/01-Data``` and ```Code/03-Headers``` folders.

 ### Headers:

--  C header files containing network architecture and weights.
+-  C header files containing network architecture and weights (generated using Python).

 ### C:

--  Replication of the trained network in C (using previously-generated headers).
+-  Replication of the trained network in C (using headers in ```Code/03-Headers```).

 ### Vitis HLS: